-The University of Minnesota-Twin Cities is one of the top public universities in the country.
-Established in 1851 on the banks of the Mississippi River, the Twin Cities campus is the flagship of the University of Minnesota System.
-It has more than 5,000 international students from more than 130 countries studying at its beautiful campus in Minneapolis and St. Paul.
+The University of Minnesota-Twin Cities is among the top public research universities in the United States.
+Founded in 1851 near Saint Anthony Falls on the banks of the Mississippi River, the Twin Cities campus is the flagship of the University of Minnesota System.
+It has more than 5,200 international students from 140 different countries studying on its campuses in Minneapolis and St. Paul.

-If you are looking to study at this university, it is important to know more about how selective they are.
-Knowing the acceptance rates of universities gives you an understanding of how difficult it is to get into, and it will also give you a rough idea if you have a chance of getting a seat.
-Read on to learn these details about the acceptance rate at the University of Minnesota-Twin Cities
+If you are looking to study at this university, it is important to know how selective it is.
+Knowing a university’s acceptance rate helps you understand how difficult it may be to get in, and it can also give you a rough idea of your admission chances.
+Read on to learn more about the acceptance rate at the University of Minnesota-Twin Cities.

 University of Minnesota-Twin Cities Acceptance Rate